-e) Decommissioning obligation
+d) Decommissioning obligation

 Decommissioning obligation includes obligations related to future removal of property and equipment, and site restoration costs.
-A liability, for the fair value of environmental and site restoration obligations, is recorded in accordance with the broader policy described in "d) Provisions" above.
+A liability, for the fair value of environmental and site restoration obligations, is recorded in accordance with the broader policy described in "c) Provisions" above.
 Provisions for restoration costs do not include any additional obligations that are expected to arise from future disturbance.
 The amortization or unwinding of the discount applied in establishing the net present value of provisions is charged to earnings in a systematic manner.
-Other movements in the provision, including those from new disturbance, updated cost estimates, changes to the lives of operations and revisions to discount rates are capitalized to exploration and evaluation assets.
+Other movements in the provisions to discount rates are capitalized to exploration and evaluation assets.
 The amounts included in capitalized costs are depleted using the unit-of-production method at such point that the mineral property achieves commercial production, or the costs will be written-off at such time that management considers that the value of the related property has been impaired.

-f) Exploration and evaluation assets
+e) Exploration and evaluation assets